 JStar is one of the best sport climbers in the world, so it took a ton of courage for him to completely overhaul a training routine that took him to 14d (9a), but he did it anyway.
 Like many of us, he felt somewhat stuck.
-We don't see that from the outside, when all the media shows are the successes, but even for the best of the best, it's a reality.
+We don't see that from the outside, when the media shows only the successes, but even for the best of the best, it's a reality.
 We talk about the how and the why, what he learned from it, and where he's going from here.

-Also not to miss is his post about sending the Direct Dunn Westbay (5.14) on the Diamond on Longs Peak.
-He went up the day after our conversation, and his write up is one of the best accounts of climbing ever written.
-You can find it HERE.
+Also not to miss is his post about sending the "Direct Dunn Westbay" (5.14) on the Diamond on Long's Peak.
+He went up the day after our conversation, and his write up is, in my opinion, one of the best accounts of climbing ever written.
+You can find that post HERE.

 In this episode I talk with a successful coach/climber team: Taylor Reed and Bella Jariel.
 Taylor has helped coach Bella to big success on the international stage.
 She's the USA Climbing Youth National Champion in speed climbing, as well as a qualifier for the US Youth Team in all 4 disciplines - Sport, Speed, Bouldering, and the Olympic Combined Format.

 For this episode we sat down in the Red River Gorge with coach and trainer Dan Mirsky to talk about the redpoint process, but the conversation went elsewhere, and essentially boiled down to: do what you're motivated and inspired to do, even if it doesn't make sense.

 Justen is an accomplished climber and coach who has worked with a veritable who's who of American climbing elite.
 Justen is known for his ability to get into a climber's head and coax more out of them.